Frequently Asked Questions

 For academic concerns: If a student is having a problem in a particular course, the best course of action is for him or her to discuss the problem with the instructor as soon as possible.
 All instructors have office hours and are also willing to make an appointment to meet with a student outside of office hours.
 Students can also discuss academic issues with their adviser or with the academic associate deans of the student’s college.
 Instructors, advisers and deans may also refer the student to other resources on campus.

 The Writing Center is an excellent resource for students who want help in any stage of the writing process.
-There is also a peer tutoring program for the lower-level math and science courses conducted by the Writing Center.
+There is also a peer tutoring program for the lower-level math and science courses conducted by the Teaching and Learning Center.
 Students must speak with their instructor to initiate a request for a tutor. – Lynn Breyfogle, associate dean of the college of arts and sciences and Karen Marosi, associate dean of engineering

 - Where can I find a calendar of important dates during the academic year?